Chigg/Chigg.github.io/_posts/2018-06-01-Twitter-SNA.md

                 continue
 ```

 We also have a `while True` loop that sustains the loop until we collect all of the information we need.
 Once the `try:` succeeds, we `break` the `while True` loop.
 When we hit the exception, we `continue` until the `try` succeeds.
-The try exception clause notifies us when we hit an error by generating a `tweepy.TweepError as e`.
+The try exception clause notifies us when we hit an error by generating `tweepy.TweepError as e`.
 When we print e.reason, it gives us the error the API returned.
 With this code, e.reason would eventually print "rate limit exceeded" as an error because we don't adhere to the rate limit using the rate_limit dictionary for friendships.
 Try fixing this for yourself.

 *Hint: The above solution in the Determining the Objective section of this tutorial would work if altered for the api.show_friendship query.*
 Alternatively, if you just want solution, refer to the github repository at the end of this tutorial for the completed project.